A Look Into the Third Trimester For Your Babyby Elizabeth MacDonald

-Grow Baby Grow!
+Grow Baby Grow

 Healthy babies born around this time have a 90% chance of survival without life-long effects.
 Baby can open his eyes, but it is too dark to see much inside the womb.
 He can differentiate between the brightness and the dark.
 He can hear you and recognize different sounds and voices.
 He is starting to store fat on his little body.
 All of his bones have formed, but they are still quite soft.
 With bone development comes bone marrow and red blood cell production.
 (The liver was producing red blood cells prior to this point.)
 He is practicing the grabbing motion by opening and closing his hands and sucking his thumb.
 His kicks and punches are quite strong and can take Mom’s breath away!
 The immature respiratory system produces surfactant, which helps the lungs fill with air.
 The nervous system is still developing but can control some body functions at this point of development.
 He may weigh in around 3lbs now.

-The lanugo hair is starting to disappear and the skin is becoming more pink and less opaque.
+The lanugo hair is starting to disappear and the skin is becoming pinker and less opaque.
 Some babies hold on to their peach-fuzz hair until a few weeks after birth, so don’t be alarmed if your baby has hairy ears!
 Your baby will be descending into birthing position, hopefully, head down!

 Your little baby is packing on the pounds now.
 He will gain an average of ½ pound a week from now until birth.
 He is getting antibodies from you that will help protect him from illnesses after birth.
 At 37 weeks, he is considered ‘Early-Term.’
 This means that if he decides to come on his own, everything should be just fine, but he is not yet at ‘Full-Term.’

 Your baby’s brain is soaking up the healthy fats and so is his body.
 The bones to the skull are still soft.
 They will remain soft so they can mold and move for the birth process to take place.
 He will weigh between 6-9lbs on average at birth, depending on when birth occurs, with the average length being 19-21 inches.
-Birth will happen when baby is ready, but typically occurs within this window of time.
+Labor will happen when your baby is ready but typically occurs within this window of time.